gavdraper/gavdraper.github.io/_posts/2018-05-20-SQL-Server-Error-Handling.md

 The last parameter is state, if we're raising the same error in multiple places we would give each one a different state to show where it came from.

+One thing to beware of with RAISERROR is if it's not in a try block the execution will continue after your RAISERROR line...

+{% highlight sql %}
+PRINT 'Before Error'
+RAISERROR('No Users',16,1)
+PRINT 'After Error'
+{% endhighlight %}

+If you run this you'll see both prints are run.
+If this was inside a try block only the first print would run and then control would switch to the catch block.

 ## TRY/CATCH THROW Post SQL Server 2012 ##
 Life got a whole load easier with the THROW statement.
 All the code we wrote with raise error to bubble the correct errors up is no longer needed.
 Instead we can just call THROW from inside our catch statement and the error will be re-thrown.